 Can I bring campaign materials from home or things I have made ahead of time?

 NO. We will supply you with all the materials you need for campaigning for whatever office you chose to run for.
 You’ll understand a lot more about the process used at Boys State once you see it, and we want everyone to start on an even playing field.
 You may not even end up running for the office you think you will before you get there.
 Plus, one of the basic principles of Boys State is that the focus should always be on the learning the process rather than the end product.
 Leave pre-produced campaign materials at home.

 How much money should I bring?

 You don’t need to bring any money at all actually.
 We provide all meals and all the necessary supplies.
-You can bring a small amount of money if you would like to buy snacks at the Boys State store.
-Also, there is traditionally a fun pizza party at the end of the week where students pool money to buy pizzas and soda in their city group. $20 to $25 should be more than enough for you to buy pizza, a couple snacks and have money left over.
+There are vending machines on campus, and there is traditionally a fun pizza party at the end of the week where students pool money to buy pizzas and soda in their city group. $20 to $25 should be more than enough for you to buy pizza, a couple snacks and have money left over.
 But again, you don’t NEED to bring any money.

 Can I drive my car to Boys State?

-Yes, you can.
-You won’t have access to it during the week, though.
-We will provide parking in a lit lot for you with a parking permit.
+Yes, you may; however you won’t have access to it during the week.
+We will provide free parking in a well-lighted lot for you with a parking permit.
 Then during check-in you will turn in your car keys to the office after you’ve unloaded your luggage.
 You can pick up your keys at the end of the week after you’ve been dismissed to go home.

 Can I leave campus during the week?